 - Nature of the processing: provision of services as described in the Agreement and initiated by Customer from time to time.

-- Categories of data subjects: the data subjects may include Customer’s customers, employees, guests, invitees, suppliers and End Users, of Customer and its customers, as well as any other individuals identified or identifiable within the personal data shared by such persons.
+- Categories of data subjects: the data subjects may include customers, employees, guests, invitees, suppliers and End Users of Customer and its customers, as well as any other individuals identified or identifiable within the personal data shared by such persons.

 - IP addresses